fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Other topics include debugging applications, container technology, configuration, managing runtime environments, and databases.

 The course is totally free of charge.
-You can get a certificate and even the University of Helsinki ECTS credits for free.
+You can get a certificate and even the University of Helsinki ECTS (European Credit Transfer and Accumulation System) credits for free.

 ### Prerequisites